-- Ways to improve qualifications of temporary staff allocated, in particular in relation to prevention and safety - General health and safety rules by appropriate information communicated via instructional material that highlights the importance of equipment (safety shoes etc.) - Instructing staff assigned about the Group waste treatment policy and procedures implemented at all locations - Helping the Group to fulfill its obligation to employ disabled people by proposing the résumés and skills of disabled workers registered with the agency c) Other initiatives for the promotion of human rights
+- Ways to improve qualifications of temporary staff allocated, in particular in relation to prevention and safety - General health and safety rules by appropriate information communicated via instructional material that highlights the importance of equipment (safety shoes, etc.) - Instructing staff assigned about the Group waste treatment policy and procedures implemented at all locations - Helping the Group to fulfill its obligation to employ disabled people by proposing the résumés and skills of disabled workers registered with the agency c) Other initiatives for the promotion of human rights

 ID Logistics very rarely has direct contact with end consumers.
-However, by the nature of its logistics operations and related procedures (e.g. compliance with cold chain procedures, administration of sell-by dates, product traceability etc.), it helps to promote consumer health and safety.
+However, by the nature of its logistics operations and related procedures (e.g. compliance with cold chain procedures, administration of sell-by dates, product traceability, etc.), it helps to promote consumer health and safety.

-The Code of Ethics prepared throughout 2013 and approved by the Board of Directors on March 25, 2014 lays down the following principles in Article 1.2.3: "We uphold human rights as defined in the Universal Declaration of Human Rights; ID Logistics respects those rights in the conduct of its operations throughout the world.
+Under Article 1.2.3 of the Code of Ethics, it is specified that: "We uphold human rights as defined in the Universal Declaration of Human Rights; ID Logistics respects those rights in the conduct of its operations throughout the world.
 Wherever we are, we strive to ensure that the presence of ID Logistics encourages healthy relationships and averts civil conflicts."

-The Group also believes that all the above activities with regard to ongoing employee training, the internal promotion program and sponsorship initiatives such as Idebra help to safeguard the dignity, well-being and rights of Group employees, their families and the communities in which they live, as well as other persons affected by its operations.
+The Group also believes that all of the aforementioned activities relating to ongoing employee training, the internal promotion program and sponsorship initiatives such as Idebra help to safeguard the dignity, well-being and rights of Group employees, their families and the communities in which they live, as well as other persons affected by its operations.